Lipen/discrete-math-course/typst/hw3.typ

 == Problem 7: Gray Code Circuits

+When a rotary encoder transitions from 3 (011) to 4 (100) in binary, all three bits flip --- the sensor might read _anything_ during the transition.
-Gray code ensures consecutive values differ in exactly one bit.
+Gray code solves this: consecutive values differ in exactly one bit, eliminating ambiguous readings.

 #example[
   4-bit: $0 to #`0000`, 1 to #`0001`, 2 to #`0011`, 3 to #`0010`, dots, 15 to #`1000`$